AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

 **Commits:** ac46ac0 - ...

 **Goal:**
-Create `IIPAccount` which serves as `ERC6551Account` interface which all ERC6551 account implementations must inherit from.
+Create `IIPAccount` which serves as interface which provides some of the functions signatures which each `ERC6551Account` must implement.

 **Background:**
-- I'm trying to create `IPAccountRegistry` to create a token bound account for the IP's NFT.
+- I'm trying to create `IPAccountRegistry` to create a token bound account for IP's NFT.
 - `IPAccountRegistry` uses `ERC6551Registry` to create a token bound account.
 - `ERC6551Registry` requires an `ERC6551Account` implementation address to create the account.
 - The `ERC6551Account` implementation (named `IPAccountImpl`) used by Story Protocol is an extended one.